hence-io/hence-comp/blogs/working-with-polymer-and-es6/3-exporing-components/README.md

 const MyCard = Polymer({...});
 ```

+You notice the use of the **const** keyword.
+This is one of the new ES6 variable declaration types, and it is
+especially useful for when defining things that shouldn't be overridden, such as our Polymer component definition!

-The inclusion of this inside your component allows it to then be placed on the DOM, as with the ```index.html``` or
+By creating a Polymer object this way, it allows your components to be placed on the DOM, as with the ```index.html``` or
 generated in code to spawn new components:
 ```html
 <my-card></my-card>
 ```